gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 ## Installation/Configuration

-It is recommended to set up your environment as followed, to use this frontend template:
+It is recommended to set up your environment as follows to use this sample:

 In the CLI:
 1. Choose a folder, then create and activate a virtual environment for the project